[Update on June 13, 2020: Added projections for 2021]

 * The last bracket on the far right isn’t displayed in the chart.

-The IRMAA income brackets (except the very last one) will start adjusting for inflation in 2020.
-Here are the IRMAA income brackets for 2019 and the new brackets for 2020.
-Remember the income on your 2018 tax return (AGI plus muni interest) determines the IRMAA you pay in 2020.
-The income on your 2019 tax return (to be filed in 2020) determines the IRMAA you pay in 2021.
+The IRMAA income brackets (except the very last one) started adjusting for inflation in 2020.
+Here are the IRMAA income brackets for 2020 and the projected new brackets for 2021.
+I made these projections for 2021 based on the inflation numbers so far.
+Rounding rules make it such that inflation numbers for the upcoming months are unlikely to affect the final results.
+For example, when a number is rounded to the nearest $1,000, it doesn’t matter whether the number is really $87,600 or $87,800 before rounding.
+Remember the income on your 2019 tax return (AGI plus muni interest) determines the IRMAA you pay in 2021.
+The income on your 2020 tax return (to be filed in 2021) determines the IRMAA you pay in 2022.

 Married Filing Jointly: <= $174,000